Using Steampipe in Jenkins

 }

 That's it!
-Now you can use any of Steampipe's plugins and mods to enrich your Jenkins pipelines.
+Now you can use any of Steampipe's plugins to enrich your Jenkins pipelines.